hodayaShirazie/hodayaShirazie/README.md

 software engineering student
 ----------------------------

 Welcome to my GitHub profile!
-I'm a passionate software engineering student with a keen interest in cutting-edge technologies and innovative solutions.
+I'm a software engineering student with a keen interest in cutting-edge technologies and innovative solutions.
 Join me on this exciting coding journey as we explore the boundless possibilities of the tech world.

 * ✉️  You can contact me at [HodaySh@ac.sce.ac.il](mailto:HodaySh@ac.sce.ac.il)